pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 Advanced Fully Sharded Data Parallel(FSDP) Tutorial
 =====================================================

-**Author**: `Hamid Shojanazeri <https://github.com/HamidShojanazeri>`__,`Less Wright <https://github.com/lessw2020>`__ `Yanli Zhao <https://github.com/zhaojuanmao>`__
+**Author**: `Hamid Shojanazeri <https://github.com/HamidShojanazeri>`__, `Less Wright <https://github.com/lessw2020>`__,  `Yanli Zhao <https://github.com/zhaojuanmao>`__

-In this tutorial on Fully Sharded Data Parallel tutorial which is a follow up on the `FSDP getting started tutorial <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__, we are going to intorduce more advanced features of FSDP as it has been resealed with Pytorch 1.12.
-In this tutorial, we are going use fine-tunining of a HuggingFace (HF) T5 model with FSDP for text summarization as the running example.
+This tutorial introduces more advanced features of Fully Sharded Data Parallel (FSDP) as part of the Pytorch 1.12 release.
+To get familiar with FSDP, please refer to the `FSDP getting started tutorial <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__.

+In this tutorial, we fine-tune of a HuggingFace (HF) T5 model with FSDP for text summarization as the running example.

-Wikihow is the dataset being used in this tutorial and for simplicty we will perfrom the training on a single node, P4dn instance with 8, A100 GPUs.
+The example uses Wikihow and for simplicty, we will showcase the training on a single node, P4dn instance with 8, A100 GPUs.
 We will soon have a blog post on large scale FSDP training on cluster, please stay tuned for that Pytorch medium channel.

-FSDP is production ready pakcage that aims to make the large scale distributed training easier by reducing the memory footprint on each GPU.
+FSDP is production ready pakcage with focus on  ease of use, performance and long term support.
+One of the main values of FSDP is reducing the memory footprint on each GPU.
 This enable training larger models with less compute.
-Also it can lead to affording larger batch sizes during the training and ideally positvely impact the training speed and cost.
+This would also help to fit larger batch sizes during the training and ideally positvely impact the training speed and cost.
 Please read more Pytorch FSDP `here <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`__.

 FSDP Features in This Tutorial